krvprashanth/flaping-wing-uav/docs/documentation/git-repositories.md

 ---
 layout: default
-title: The Summary
+title: Git Repositories
 parent: Documentation
 nav_order: 4
 ---
 ---
 ---
-# The Summary
+# Git Repositories
+Common software that is on or used for building flapping wing robot.
 ---

-## Git Repositories
-Common software that is on or used for building flapping wing robot.